Chennai’s water crisis is hurting everyone – from women filling pots to city’s ‘bachelors mansions’

 “We had 100 people in the mansion two months ago,” he said.
 But with Chennai reeling under its worst water shortage in decades, he has cut occupancy down to 40.
 For the past few weeks, Limra Mansion simply hasn’t been getting enough water to let it to take in more residents.

 The neighbourhood of Tiruvallikeni, or Triplicane as it is popularly known, is a haven for young men looking for cheap accommodation in the city.
 The neighbourhood has between 300 to 350 affordable guest houses.
-Because they cater mainly to single men from other places working or looking for employment in Chennai, these spare establishments are known as “bachelors mansions” .
+Because they cater mainly to single men from other places working or looking for employment in Chennai, these establishments are known as “bachelors mansions” .

 Walking around Triplicane, it is clear that the half-empty mansions are only one manifestation of the horrific crisis that Chennai is facing.
 On almost every street corner, women with plastic pots line up near the water tanks, waiting for tankers of the Chennai water board to come by.